 Location: Choose a location that is meaningful to you or look below for suggestions.
 I am happy to answer questions and to make recommendations.

 Hair And Makeup: Having your hair and makeup professionally done prior to the session will ensure best results, although this is not always possible.

 Be On Time: You have a one-hour time slot, so showing up late will reduce the number of images I create.
 Please text or call if you are running late.
 I am always early, so also call or text if you arrive early.

 Props And Pets: I am always in favor of using props and pets during your engagement session.

 Don't Worry: Most couples have little to no experience being in front of a camera.
 I will work with you to create the most pleasing and natural engagement photos that capture your personalities.
 I keep the engagement session fun and casual so as to keep you relaxed and smiling.

 Ideas: Many brides have ideas about the types of engagement photos they want, and that always excites me.
 Send me a Pinterest board if you have collected ideas for your engagement session, or email me your ideas.

-How To Pick An Engagement Session Location In Dayton
+How To Pick The Best Engagement Shoot Locations In Dayton

 Wright Brothers Sculptures